-What is The Mini Endurance Challenge?
+What is Mini Moto and The Mini Endurance Challenge?

+At the core of CMM is the endurance challenge.
 Endurance racing offers unique challenges and growth opportunities for riders.
 Team strategy, pit strategy, maintenance, and consistency are all important to win an endurance race, and riders on the team will get as much racing seat time in one event as they do in an entire season of sprint racing.

 what do i need to race?